The Most Amazing Roasted Artichokes

 - Serve the roasted artichokes warm with your desired dipping sauce.

-- Lemony Melted Butter Sauce: I make mine with about 1 part melted butter, 1 part freshly-squeezed lemon juice, 1 part water, and salt and pepper to taste.
+- Lemony Melted Butter Sauce: 1 part melted butter, 1 part freshly-squeezed lemon juice, 1 part water, and salt and pepper to taste.